Subjects overview

 Read moreThis subject is an introduction to the concept and importance of business/process reengineering and Business Process Management Systems (BPMS).
 It also specifically examines popular business process modelling systems such as Business Process Modelling Notation (BPMN) and their usage in developing and redesigning existing processes.
 Related topics such as process improvement, analytics, flowcharting, queuing, simulation and actual case studies are explored in the context of project change.

-Read moreStudents must choose twenty credit points (20CP) of postgraduate subjects from across the University.
+Read moreStudents must choose twenty credit points (20CP) of general electives.

 Students may choose from all Undergraduate subjects across the University that are available as general electives.